-North Bennet Street School (NBSS) offers Community Education (CE) classes and programs both in-person and online.
+North Bennet Street School (NBSS) offers Community Education (CE) in-person classes.
 By participating in a class or program, you agree to these Terms and the policies referenced in these terms.

 All NBSS Community Education classes are non-accredited and do not result in the award of academic credit.
 Students who complete Community Education classes are not considered alumni of the School and do not receive alumni benefits.

 Students must be 18 years old at the time of the class.
-No students younger than 18 are permitted at this time, even with a guardian present.
+No students younger than 18 years old are permitted at this time, even with a parent or guardian present.
 We do not currently offer any classes for ages under 18, outside of our existing school partnership programs.

 Please visit our class calendar to register online.
-Registration is complete once payment is Payment is due at time of registration.
+Registration is complete once payment is received in full.
+Payment is due at time of registration.
 To pay by check or another source of funding, please email email@example.com.
 Class registration fees are per-person.
-To register multiple people who will be sharing a device for an online class, please purchase the same amount of tickets as people.
-Only students registered for the class will be admitted.

 To be added to the waitlist for a Community Education class, follow the instructions on the class listing.
 If a spot becomes available, the spot will be released on a first come, first served basis to those on the waitlist.